Written by Ed Craig.

 to the real root cause of their daily weld issues.

 Most robot contact tip issues typically

-result from burn backs, poor weld start and weld end data, incorrect wire stick outs
+result from wire burn backs, poor weld start and end data, incorrect wire stick outs, poor parameters

 or wire cast - helix issues.